CutePoisonX/PoisonConvert/README.md

 PoisonConvert
 =============

-A little tool to batch-convert movies
+A little tool to batch-convert movies based on your preferences.

-This progam was designed to batch-convert movies on a Synology-DiskStation.
+## Installation on Synology DiskStations

+There is a install script available for Synology DiskStations.
+You can download it here: http://www.mediaware-factory.com/#!leer/c1y0n (or through the github release).
+Please follow the installation instructions at: http://www.mediaware-factory.com/#!poisonconvert-faqs/c1i99

-## Installation
+## Installation from Source

 You can download and compile it on your system with: